dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phenix-liveview.markdown

 #### [get_field/3](https://hexdocs.pm/ecto/Ecto.Changeset.html#get_field/3)

 This little guy is a game changer.
 I was killing myself to try to get data from the changeset's changes and data fields based on a tutorial I was trying to follow.
-I swear this function is the best kept secret in Ecto because I asked various people (and read the only tutorial I could find on this problem).

-## The Code

-[This public github repository](https://github.com/dustinaleksiuk/recordstore) contains my little Record Store app that demonstrates this solution.

-I chose to put the fields for the child tracks into their own LiveComponent.
-This isn't necessary for the solution but I think it makes the code organization a little nicer.
+This function was hiding in plain sight.
+Its close cousin, [fetch_field/2](https://hexdocs.pm/ecto/Ecto.Changeset.html#fetch_field/2), may also be helpful.

 ### Loading the Data